Analyzing Leslie’s (LESL) & Its Rivals

-Leslie’s (NASDAQ:LESL – Get Rating) is one of 29 public companies in the “Retail stores, not elsewhere classified” industry, but how does it weigh in compared to its peers?
-We will compare Leslie’s to similar businesses based on the strength of its risk, dividends, earnings, profitability, valuation, analyst recommendations and institutional ownership.
+Leslie’s (NASDAQ:LESL – Get Rating) is one of 29 publicly-traded companies in the “Retail stores, not elsewhere classified” industry, but how does it contrast to its peers?
+We will compare Leslie’s to similar companies based on the strength of its risk, profitability, earnings, institutional ownership, analyst recommendations, valuation and dividends.

+This is a breakdown of recent ratings for Leslie’s and its peers, as provided by MarketBeat.com.

-Leslie’s has a beta of 0.55, meaning that its stock price is 45% less volatile than the S&P 500.
-Comparatively, Leslie’s’ peers have a beta of 1.06, meaning that their average stock price is 6% more volatile than the S&P 500.
+Leslie’s has a beta of 0.55, indicating that its stock price is 45% less volatile than the S&P 500.
+Comparatively, Leslie’s’ peers have a beta of 1.06, indicating that their average stock price is 6% more volatile than the S&P 500.

 This table compares Leslie’s and its peers’ net margins, return on equity and return on assets.